MrKhan20b0/Blender-KTools/README.md

 ## Quickly delete vertices defined in delete-shapekeys
-Shapkeys with "DELETE" in their name can be used to specify which vertices to delete frome a mesh.
+Shapkeys with "K_DELETE" in their name can be used to specify which vertices to delete frome a mesh.
 Any vertices moved in this shapekey will be deleted from the mesh.

 This may be done destructivly, or done on duplicates